Grant Street Transportation Center: Bus station

 The ground floor bus station covers 24,647 sqft and hosts 14 bus slips.
 The main entrance to the bus station is at the base of the 165 ft glass tower at the corner of Liberty Avenue and 11th Street.
 The center is located across the street from Pittsburgh Union Station which is served by two daily Amtrak trains and is the western terminus of the Martin Luther King Jr. East Busway.

 Greyhound Lines is the primary tenant at the bus station, but it is also served by Amtrak Thruway, Fullington Trailways, Commuter routes A, 1 and 2 of the Mid Mon Valley Transit Authority and the 29 Grey Line of the Mountain Line Transit Authority.

 Parking structure

 Above ground level, the property is bisected by an elevated railroad bridge.
-The result is that from ground level, the center appears as one facility visually, but functions as two separate parking garages, referred to as red and blue with a total of 991 spaces.
+The result is that from ground level, the center appears as one facility visually, but functions as two separate parking garages, referred to as the red and blue garages, with a total of 991 spaces.

 The parking authority advertises the center as being a parking location for the nearby David L. Lawrence Convention Center, Heinz History Center, August Wilson African American Cultural Center, and Strip District.
 The center also offers long-term parking for passengers catching a train from Union Station or riding an intercity bus route.